Tamiko Jones: Career

+In 1969 her album In Muscle Shoals was issued on the Metromedia label.

+In the early 1970's she resumed her performing career with appearances in Las Vegas, but these were too strenuous and Jones returned to New York.
+In 1971, she began an engagement at the Rainbow Room with pianist and conductor, Frank Owens.

 Her first chart hit, and most successful record, was "Touch Me Baby (Reaching Out For Your Love)", written by Johnny Bristol and issued by Arista Records, which reached no. 12 on the Billboard R&B chart and no. 60 on the US pop chart in 1975.
 Its follow-up, "Just You and Me", reached no. 78 on the R&B chart.
 She also released an album, Love Trip.

 In 1976, the single "Let It Flow" (no. 76 R&B) was released on the Contempo label, owned by John Abbey, who was also the British founder and editor of Blues & Soul magazine.
 She and Abbey married in Atlanta, Georgia in 1977.

 In 1977, "Cloudy", on the Atlantis label, made no. 92 on the R&B chart, and in 1979 her version of "Can't Live Without Your Love", written and arranged by Randy Muller of Brass Construction and issued on the Polydor label, reached no. 70 on the same chart.
 Her last R&B chart hit was a version of Marvin Gaye's "I Want You", recorded on the Sutra label and which made no. 81 in 1986.
-In the early 1990s, Tamiko she worked as Smokey Robinson's manager.
+In the early 1990s, Jones worked as Smokey Robinson's manager.